php-fig/fig-standards/proposed/internationalisation-meta.md

 ## 4. Approaches

-To solve this, we currently aim to create an interface that an framework-unaffiliated component can rely on for transforming a message key of some sort with context into a translated and formatted string
+To solve this, we currently aim to create an interface that an framework-independent component can rely on for transforming a message key and context into a translated and formatted string.

 ## 5. People